Skip to main content

 How often are you home?

 • Another option is to adopt two cats instead of one, so they can keep each other company, and keep each other engaged through playtime and companionship.
 An excellent option is to adopt cats who have come into the shelter as a pair and have a history of getting along well.
-Or you could adopt one cat and then come back a month or two later, after your cat has settled in, and adopt a suitable companion.

 Do you have people over often?